DaviDevMod/focus-trap/README.md

 - Each focus trap is stateless :zap: and the hook can cause a rerender only when a trap is demolished or a new trap is created.

-- A web page can live without focus trap. :speak_no_evil:
+- A web page can live without focus trap :speak_no_evil:

-  So the hook has been build to be resilient and can, for example, be caled with `undefined` without crashing your application.
+  So the hook has been build to be resilient and can, for example, be caled with `undefined` without crashing your application :shield:
   Errors are thrown only in development, for cases like: no valid `root` is provided; at any given time there are no tabbable elements in the trap; it has been attempted to resume, pause or demolish an inexistent trap.

-## Special thanks
+## Special thanks :blue_heart:

 The logic for the treatement of edge cases, in matter of browser consistency regarding tabbing around in a page, is took from [tabbable](https://github.com/focus-trap/tabbable).

-This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues.
-Which makes feel safe regarding the edge cases logic.
+This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues :scream: which makes feel safe regarding the edge cases logic.

 The reason why _tabbable_ is not being used as a dependency is that it would be an overkill and the hook aims to be as simple and lightweight as possible.